Brighter-bits/AdventOfCode2025/README.md

 I give up with all the fancy maths, I'm going to brute force this as it's already the 12th and I'm still stuck on this day.
 Nevermind, I can't even make a grid.

+I finally have some free time over the weekend, so I've now managed to learn coordinate compression, which is actually really cool.
+It even allows me to properly visualise large graphs in the terminal!

+This took way too long, and I don't want to do day 10 tonight.